NaveenKumarReddy8/PythonWorkshop/Chapters_1-5/Chapter_1/merge.md

 Apart from the above prominent data types, we have a few other data types like namedtuple, frozensets, etc..

-Let's create examples for the above data types, will be little bored in just seeing the examples.
+Let’s create examples for the above data types, will be little bored in just seeing the examples.
 We would be covering in depth about these data types in upcoming chapters :)